AmimerNabil/codejam2022/readme.md

 ### **CHALLENGES WE RAN INTO**
 It's not a hackathon without challenges that make us want to quit...

+We did not have any major problems with the front-end part of our project.
+Except some minor formatting issues that left us puzzled for a couple minutes, we did not spend too long trying to fix any visual issues.

 The first design challenge was to write our program so that it can read and understand input from any kind of .pdf file layout.
 Some syllabi had additional information in their assignments/evaluations section.
 We adapted our code to only look for certain "trigger" words that allowed us to ignore the rest of the .pdf file.

 The first major challenge we ran into during the development of our project was to match the data from the tables with the right assignments.
 Being able to keep the dates organized during all the intermediate steps was a very tedious task to make sure we extract the data that we want.
 To keep all the dates organized, we relied on the python script to get every date input and map it to the correct assignment and saving it.